ShocKwav3/MultifunctionalKnob/docs/architecture.md

 3. Use `#pragma once` for all headers
 4. Return `Error` enum from fallible operations
 5. Use `LOG_*` macros instead of direct `Serial.print`
-6. Use union-based payload for AppEvent data
-7. Add new constants to appropriate `include/Config/*.h` file
+6. Add new constants to appropriate `include/Config/*.h` file

 **Pattern Verification:**
 - Code review checks naming and structure compliance